 Waldo County Bounty invites area builders to participate in our

-Share Shed Design-Build Challenge
+Share Shed Design-Build Challenge!

 Lincolnville Share Shed.
 Thank you to Artisan Builders for designing and building this for us!